dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

 - 2017-11-28-redux-practical-tutorial
 ---

-**TL;DR:** In this article, we are going to see how to setup a Google App Engine and host a Loopback app on it.
-We'll deploy a sample Loopback application to Google App Engine.
+**TL;DR:** In this article, we are going to see how to setup a Google App Engine and host a LoopBack app on it.
+We'll deploy a sample LoopBack application to Google App Engine.
 By the end, we'll have learned how to:

 * create a project in Google Cloud Platform;
 * configure deployments;
-* scaffold a Loopback project using the` loopback-cli`;
+* scaffold a LoopBack project using the` loopback-cli`;
 * learn how to config your App Engine environment in a YAML file;
 * deploy apps with Google Cloud Shell.

 This is a real Google App Engine deployment, so when the tutorial is over we can keep improving the application.

-It's easy to develop Loopback apps and run them on Google Cloud Platform.
+It's easy to develop LoopBack apps and run them on Google Cloud Platform.
 Besides that, the apps we create will be running on the same infrastructure that powers all Google products.
 Therefore, we can rest assured that they will scale to serve all of our users, whether there are a few or millions of them.

 > __Note__: This article assumes that you are familiar with [Node.js and that you have it installed](https://nodejs.org/en/download/).

-## What is Loopback
+## What is LoopBack

 [LoopBack is a framework for creating APIs and connecting them with backend data sources](https://loopback.io/).
 Built on top of Express, it can take a data model definition and easily generate a fully functional end-to-end REST API that can be called by any client.